 The Beat Detective tool remains pretty much unrivaled to this day and is revered as a ‘swiss army knife’ of audio production in terms of what it can achieve on the drums.
-Of course, this isn’t necessarily an important feature when producing a podcast, but it does offer you the versatility to branch out in audio production.
+Of course, this isn’t necessarily an important feature when producing a podcast, but it does offer you the versatility to branch out into audio production.

-Pro Tools’ mixing features are also simple to navigate, and a well-organized plugin area allows you to save presets for easy selection next time you need them.
+Pro Tools’ mixing features are also simple to navigate, and a well-organized plugin area allows you to save presets for easy selection the next time you need them.
 That said, it doesn’t have a feature that will enable you to save a chain of plugins, but this is lacking in pretty much any DAW.

 Pro Tools’ Bad Points

 If you thought Reaper was an expensive DAW, it pales compared to Pro Tools’ cost.
-This is an expensive DAW, although there are stages of pricing to it.
 Pro Tools First is the cheapest option, which is free to download and use.
 However, it’s a very basic package.
-To get full access to all the features, you’ll be looking at a subscription price tag of $299 for a year, paid upfront.
+You’ll be looking at a subscription price tag of $299 for a year, paid upfront to get full access to all the features.

 You can also purchase Pro Tools as a ‘Perpetual’ package, which means you’ll own it forever and won’t have to pay an annual subscription.
 However, this comes with a hefty price tag of $599.

 Such a price tag should guarantee flawless performance, but Pro Tools certainly isn’t without its issues.
 Sure, it’s easy to navigate and offers a wide variety of recording, editing, and mixing features.
 But it can run into crashing issues when paired with Windows operating systems.
 This can also affect your computer’s hardware, and you risk losing individual files or previously stored settings.

 So, in the battle of the DAWs, which is the better of the two – Reaper or Pro Tools?
 Well, it’s fair to say that one doesn’t necessarily come out on top.
 You’ll need to think about a few things to determine which would work better for your needs.